 In addition to A & B sub-layers, there are in fact a total of 12 fader layers, each with an A & B sub-layer.
 All layers and A/B sub-layers are active irrespective of which is currently visible.
-Fader layer is selected from the row of touch sensitive displays above the fader label row of any fader panel.
+Fader layer is selected from the assign row (control cell row above the fader label row) of any panel.